Vodafone's interest in Yoigo depends on EU telecom deals stance

 "We are obliged to look at everything, although for something like Yoigo we would need the European Commission to make its stance clear on current consolidation deals," Vodafone Chief Executive Vittorio Colao said at a meeting in Madrid, in comments confirmed by a spokesman on Wednesday.

-Market players are waiting for the European Union to decide on Telefonica's proposed 8.6 billion euro (7 billion pounds) takeover of KPN's (KPN.AS) E-Plus unit in Germany to see if the regulator demands concessions in return for approval.
+Market players are waiting for the European Union to decide on Telefonica's proposed 8.6 billion euro ($12 billion) takeover of KPN's (KPN.AS) E-Plus unit in Germany to see if the regulator demands concessions in return for approval.
 A decision is due by June 23.

 Rivals such as German telecoms and Internet services provider Freenet (FNTGn.DE) and United Internet (UTDI.DE) say Telefonica should be forced to give competitors cost price access to its German network and sell some of its prepaid brands.